lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC ACK Header contains a C bit (see {{HeaderFields}}).

-If the C bit is set to 1 (integrity check successful), no Bitmap is carried and padding bits MUST be appended as needed to fill up the last L2 Word.
+If the C bit is set to 1 (integrity check successful), no Bitmap is carried.

-If the C bit is set to 0 (integrity check not performed or failed) and if windows are used,

-- a representation of the Bitmap for the window referred to by the W field MUST follow the C bit
+If the C bit is set to 0 (integrity check not performed or failed) and if windows are used, a compressed representation (see {{BitmapTrunc}}) of the Bitmap for the window referred to by the W field MUST follow the C bit.
-- padding bits MUST be appended as needed to fill up the last L2 Word

-If the C bit is 1 or windows are not used, the C bit MUST be followed by padding bits as needed to fill up the last L2 Word.

-See {{Bitmap}} for a description of the Bitmap.
+See {{Bitmap}} for a description of Bitmaps.

-The representation of the Bitmap that is transmitted MUST be the compressed version specified in {{BitmapTrunc}}, in order to reduce the SCHC ACK message size.

 #### Bitmap Compression {#BitmapTrunc}
 For transmission, the Compressed Bitmap in the SCHC ACK message is defined by the following algorithm (see {{Fig-Localbitmap}} for a follow-along example):